Cambodia PM says country 'will not bow down' a day before EU trade decision

 Self-exiled Cambodian opposition figure Sam Rainsy said on Tuesday that Hun Sen should have complied with the EU’s demands, aimed at restoring fundamental freedoms in Cambodia.

-“Even a partial suspension of the EBA scheme is a sad development because it will still affect Cambodian workers’ jobs and our country’s economy at least to a certain degree and because such a development could have been avoided,” Rainsy told Reuters in an email.
+“Even a partial suspension of the EBA scheme is a sad development because it will still affect Cambodian workers’ jobs and our country’s economy at least to a certain degree and because such a development could have been avoided,” Sam Rainsy told Reuters in an email.

-Rainsy said that “because of Hun Sen’s stubbornness” the Cambodian people will lose on both fronts.

-“Let’s hope that Hun Sen will open his mind and his heart to start negotiation with the EU to prevent any further commercial sanctions because of his repressive regime,” Rainsy said.

-Reporting by Prak Chan Thul.
-Editing by Kay Johnson and Gerry Doyle
+Reporting by Prak Chan Thul; Editing by Kay Johnson, Gerry Doyle and Giles Elgood